Levonorgestrel (Generic Levonelle)

 Levonorgestrel should not be taken by women or girls before they have had their first period.

-You should not take Levonorgestrel if you have:
+You should not take levonorgestrel if you have:

 - a disease of your small bowel, such as Crohn’s disease